-These courses would cover current topics of interest and may or may not become permanent courses.
-Typically, they would be 1-3 credit literature-based courses and would be announced at the beginning of each semester.
-If these courses are well subscribed for 3 consecutive academic years then they could be moved up to the major course category and given a BIOL course number.
+These courses cover current topics of interest and may or may not become permanent courses.
+Typically, they are 1-3 credit literature-based courses and are announced at the beginning of each semester.
+If these courses are well subscribed for 3 consecutive academic years then they can be moved up to the major course category and given a BIOL course number.